maefahluang-uni/01-network-HeinHtutAung-Asher/README.md

 5. Study the code in `main()` and tell me What it does?
 ```
  write your through here.
+ The `main()` method creates and starts two separate threads, each running a `MockWebServer` instance on different ports: 8080 and 8081.
+This allows the program to run two web servers simultaneously, listening on different ports.
+After starting the servers, the main thread waits for any key input from the user.
+When a key is pressed, it attempts to stop and interrupt the server threads and then exits the program.
+This setup enables you to run and test multiple mock web servers concurrently on your local machine.

 ```
 6. Run the `main()`, point the web browser to `http://localhost:8080` and `http://localhost:8081` It should shows a simple HTML with the word such as  `Hello, Web! on Port 8080`.